 1 bag of fresh spinach or mixed salad greens

 2 fennel bulbs (cleaned, cut in half lengthwise, and sliced thinly crosswise)

 2 tablespoons soy sauce

 1/4 cup canola oil

-Blend first seven dressing ingredients in food processor.
+Blend the first seven dressing ingredients in a food processor.
 With machine running, gradually add oil and process until well blended.
 (You can prepare this 1 day ahead.
 Cover and refrigerate.
-Let stand 30 minutes at room temperature before you use it.)
+Let it stand 30 minutes at room temperature before you use it.)

 Toss fennel and greens with dressing.
 Enjoy!

 NOTE: Never give honey to any child less than 12 months old.
 It can cause botulism food poisoning in this age group.

 Slow-Roasted Salmon With Fennel Orange Salsa

 salt, pepper to taste